 ENTERING THE ROOM/BEGINNING CLASS Each day you are to approach and enter the choral room without fanfare or disruption.
-Obtain all class materials (pencil & folder) and then line all bags, purses, books from other classes, and other materials that are not necessary for class along the wall.
-There is a specific place in our class for you to put your cell phone.
-Make sure it is silenced and facing the wall in the individual pouch.
-You bring your phone to school at your own risk.
-Please make sure you don't forget it when you leave the classroom!
+Obtain all class materials (pencil, charged chromebook, & earbuds) and line all bags, purses, books from other classes, and other materials that are not necessary for class along the wall.
+Cell phones must be silenced and in your bookbags.
 Immediately get your folder, take your seat, and then socialize.
 Be ready to begin at the bell.

 FOLDER CARE File your folder properly after each rehearsal.
 The folder and all music must be left in the choral room at all times.
 This lowers the risk of losing or damaging music.
 DO NOT take your music home, please.